Managing obesity, osteoarthritis, and inflammation

 - “Obesity superimposed on aging drastically increases chronic low-grade inflammation (inflammaging), which is an important link between obesity, insulin resistance, and age-associated diseases.”
 To make matters worse is the emerging problem that aging obese patients do not have good clinical response to the medications they are taking.
 If you are overweight and you are trying to convince people that your medications are not helping, you may have an argument that your obesity is a hindrance.

 While this paper focuses on many disorders of aging including type-2 diabetes, rheumatoid arthritis, cognitive impairment, and dementia, where obesity plays a significant role, we will focus on the aspects of obesity and osteoarthritis.

-A quick point though, as stated in this research and another new study (December 2017) from university research teams in Italy published in Clinical and molecular allergy, (2) the increase of obesity inspired pro-inflammatory cytokines (small proteins that send pro-inflammatory and anti-inflammatory messages through out the body) is associated with dementia, Parkinson’s disease, atherosclerosis, diabetes type 2, sarcopenia (bone loss) and a high risk of morbidity (disease) and mortality (death).
+A quick point though, as stated in this research and another study from university research teams in Italy published in Clinical and molecular allergy, (3) the increase of obesity inspired pro-inflammatory cytokines (small proteins that send pro-inflammatory and anti-inflammatory messages through out the body) is associated with dementia, Parkinson’s disease, atherosclerosis, diabetes type 2, sarcopenia (bone loss) and a high risk of morbidity (disease) and mortality (death).
 Coming up with a treatment for inflammaging is obvious paramount to the patient’s health.

 Study highlights from the University of Miami and University of Chieti-Pescara team:

 - Despite the fact that osteoarthritis directly correlates with age, the real cause of this association is not clear, and osteoarthritis development can be separated into aging-dependent (breakdown associated with aging) and aging-independent (breakdown associated with injury, wear and tear demands of sports and heavy labor) processes.